top of page

 Search

 For some yachts, the requirement may simply mean seeing an AIS tender location on the navigation display.
-On another, it may mean tow alerts, guest emergency devices, bilge and battery monitoring, live coordination between tenders and the mothership, or a wider operational or security picture across several vessels.
+For others, it may involve tow alerts, guest emergency devices, bilge and battery monitoring, live coordination between tenders and the mothership, or a broader operational and security picture across multiple vessels.

-These are very different requirements and should not be treated as though they all lead to the same answer.
-At SPARK, we view this subject through the practical lens of project definition, operational use and integration risk.
+These requirements are vastly different and should not be treated as leading to the same solution.
+At SPARK, we view this subject through the practical lens of project definition, operational use, and integration risk.

-Through our work on tenders, chaseboats and wider yacht ecosystems, and drawing on our involvement in vessel security situational awareness and sensor integration projects, we have seen that the core issue is often not whether tracking is technically possible, but understanding what level of operational awareness is actually needed, for whom, and how that should work in day-to-day use.
+Through our work on tenders, chaseboats, and wider yacht ecosystems, we have learned that the core issue is often not whether tracking is technically possible.
+Instead, it is about understanding what level of operational awareness is needed, for whom, and how that should function in day-to-day use.

-Before looking at systems, it is worth starting with the need, not the product, and asking a basic question:
+Before exploring systems, it is crucial to start with the need, not the product.
+We must ask a fundamental question:

 What is the yacht actually trying to achieve?